 In order for the vTPS to function properly for Layer 2 routing, create the ports, map them to their correct interfaces, and enable them in promiscuous mode.
+(Promiscuous mode is not required for Layer 3 virtual segments.)
 By default, ESXi attempts to attach all the adapters to the virtual switch that was created first.
 Make sure that you set any Forged Transmits and MAC Address Changes to ACCEPT for network packets to get forwarded.
 You must configure the VLAN ID field to A11 (4095) for data port virtual switches if you intend to use VLANs for data ports.

 2. Copy the vTPS OVA package to your system.

 3. From vSphere, open the package and launch the Deploy OVF Template wizard.